UK to host 2021 UN climate summit, COP26

-The UK has been chosen to host the major UN climate change summit at the end of 2020.
+The UK was chosen to host the major UN climate change summit, now scheduled for summer 2021.

 The eyes of the world will zero in on the UK as senior politicians from all the world’s countries come to Glasgow to negotiate the acceleration of efforts to tackle climate change.

 This is the most important climate summit since the landmark Paris Agreement was agreed at COP21.

 Host nations play a pivotal role at COPs, chairing much of the negotiations; the UK’s diplomatic machinery will play a crucial role leading up to, and during, the summit.